Protecting Trees: A Guide to Understanding the Status of Protected Status

-Trees play an important contribution to our ecosystem by providing shade, fresh air and aesthetic value our surroundings.
-However, not all trees are alike and some have extra protection status, which makes it illegal to do any activity without authorization.
-If you’re considering having a tree removed it is crucial to be aware of the protection status of the tree in question, and what steps you’ll need to take to comply with the law.
-In this article, we’ll walk you through the steps to determine if a tree is safe and exactly what steps you need to do to ensure you comply with the law.
+Trees play an important role in our environment, providing shade, clean air, and aesthetic value to our surroundings.
+However they are not all equal and some carry additional protection status, making it illegal to perform any activity without authorization.
+If you’re thinking of having a tree removed it is crucial to be aware of the status of protection for the tree in question, and what steps you’ll need to take to comply with the legal requirements.
+This article we will help you understand the process of determining whether the tree is secured and the steps you need to do to ensure you are acting within the law.

 What is a protected tree?

-A protected tree is one that has been subjected to certain laws and regulations It is illegal to works on a tree without having the appropriate permissions.
-There are two kinds of protection that a tree might have: preservation and protection orders that are statutory.
+A protected tree can be subject to specific legal controls It is illegal to carry out works on a tree without obtaining the necessary permissions.
+There are two kinds of protection that a tree could be protected by - statutory protection and preservation orders.

 Protection under the law

-Under statutory protection trees are protected by law and are under the control of Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities in order to protect trees with a significant public value and ensure they are not damaged or destroyed.
+As a matter of the law trees are protected by laws and in the hands of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities in order to protect trees of significant value to the public and to ensure that they are not damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs but are set up through the secretary of state for the Environment.
-The trees that are protected by preservation orders are considered to have exceptional worth and are therefore protected from all work, which includes the felling.
+Preservation orders are similar to TPOs but are issued through the secretary of state for the Environment.
+Preservation orders for trees are considered to be of exceptional value and are shielded from any work, including cutting down.

-To determine whether the tree is protected, you will need to check if it is under an TPO or preservation orders.
-This can be accomplished by contacting the authorities in your area and asking them check their archives.
+To determine if the tree is protected, you will need to check if it is in the process of being subject to a TPO or preservation order.
+This can be done by contacting the local authority and asking them to check their records.

 TPO search